jcbrockschmidt/rvidmaker/README.md

 # Reddit Video Maker

-Automatically generates narrated videos of Reddit articles.
+Generates videos of narrated Reddit articles or compilations of videos from subreddits.

 ## Installation